← All Articles

 Document everything you currently run:

-• Number and specification of servers (physical or virtual)
+• Number and spec of servers

 • Database types and sizes